9 Steps to Change Your Life In 90 Days

 Journaling helped me see the things I could improve.
 But I didn’t commit to those improvements until I wrote them down.
 So I started a daily planner.

 I write down everything I need to improve yesterday’s results.
-At first it was cutting out timewasters.
-Limiting facebook, email and social media all became daily goals.
-And with all the extra time I scheduled self-improvement goals.
+At first it was cutting out time-wasters: Limiting facebook, email and social media all became daily goals.
+But with all the extra time I scheduled self-improvement goals.

 I blocked out time for writing, learning about writing, and pitching.
 That took up half my day.
-As I got more advanced with goal setting, I factored in my other needs as well: like fitness, fun, social time, and giving back.
+As I got more advanced with goal setting, I factored in my other needs as well: like fitness, fun, creative outlets and meditation.
+Before I knew it my confidence was at an all time high and I felt better than I’d ever felt…every single day!!!

 The directive that got me to this level was: plan out your day.